 1997 Pierce Quantum Pumper

 Four door enclosed cab with seating for 8 with 5 SCBA seats.
-Powered by a Detroit Diesel 430HP and Allison Automatic Transmission.
-Waterous 1750 GPM Pump and 1000 gallon poly water tank.
-Prepiped with a deck gun and 4 crosslays.
-Driver’s side pump panel has the following discharges two 2″ and intakes one 6″ and one 2.5″.
-Officers side pump panel has the following discharges one LDH and 2.5″ the following intakes one 6″.
+Powered by a Detroit Diesel Series 60 and Allison Automatic Transmission.
+Waterous 1500 GPM Pump and 1000 gallon poly water tank.
+Prepiped with a deck gun, front bumper discharge and intake as well as three crosslays and 7500W Generac Generator.
 Full NFPA warning light and siren package is included on the truck.
-The vehicle only has 43,636 miles.
-This unit will be available in the 3rd/4th quarter of 2021.
-Contact Bob today at 1-877-346-1373
+The vehicle only has 20,821 miles.
+This unit will be available for immediate delivery Contact Bob today at 1-877-346-1373

 Manufacturers History: The company was originally founded in 1913 by Humphrey Pierce and his son Dudley as the Pierce Auto Body Works Inc., and concentrated on building custom truck bodies for the Ford Model T. From the 1960s to the early 1980s, Pierce was primarily known for building custom bodies on commercial and other manufacturer’s custom chassis, and was considered an OEM.